B2B content marketing challenges hurting SEO and revenue (and how to fix them)

-This article was inspired by the excellent CXL course on bottom-of-funnel SEO strategies in tough niches, which explores how strategic SEO can drive real business outcomes instead of vanity traffic.
+This article draws inspiration from the CXL course on bottom-of-funnel SEO strategies in challenging niches, which demonstrates how strategic SEO can deliver real business outcomes rather than just vanity traffic.

-At the center of this breakdown are persistent B2B content marketing challenges.
-These issues quietly undermine your SEO performance and your ability to influence revenue.
-Whether it’s the failure to align content with buyer stages, weak attribution models, or content that masquerades as thought leadership without offering value, the problems add up quickly.
+Central to this analysis are persistent B2B content marketing challenges, which quietly undermine both SEO performance and the ability to drive revenue.
+Content misaligned with buyer stages, weak attribution models, or thought leadership that fails to deliver value.
+These problems quickly compound.

-Let’s break down the real reasons most B2B content marketing strategies fall short and how to fix them.
+Let’s unpack the real reasons most B2B content marketing strategies fall short and how to fix them.

-Three critical content mistakes are at the root of underperforming B2B SEO programs:
+Three key content mistakes are at the root of underperforming B2B SEO programs:

-One enterprise data platform discovered its top-performing SEO page was an article titled “What is a KPI?”
+One enterprise data platform discovered that its highest-performing SEO page was an article titled “What is a KPI?”
 It generated thousands of visits but not a single conversion.
-Despite the impressive traffic, none of it came from their ideal customers.
-The page simply wasn’t aligned with the needs or intent of serious buyers.
+Despite the traffic, none of it came from the company’s ideal customers.
+The content simply didn’t align with the needs or intent of serious buyers.

 The fix: